 ⛲ Hogan’s Fountain, Cherokee Park

-This fountain was designed by Louisville sculptor Enid Yandell in 1905.
+This fountain was created by Louisville sculptor Enid Yandell between 1903-1905.
 It most recently underwent a $230,000 restoration, which was completed in May.
 The project included replacing the surrounding asphalt with cobblestones, adding new seating and landscaping + the restoration of Pan — who, according to local folklore, comes down from the top of the fountain at night to run around the park.

 ⛲ Rounsavall Family Foundation Plaza Fountain, Waterfront Botanical Gardens